jscoobyced/wordpress-for-developers/README.md

 ## To do

+- Export the files and DB
-- How to back-up the files and DB to easily install on a production server
+- Import the files and DB to production server
+- Setting up a production server with Nginx for multiple instances